HLR/DomiKnowS/docs/OVERVIEW_USER.md

 - `regr.graph.DataNode`

-The program uses and returns a data structure know as the datanode.
-They are an instance of ceonceptual graph and are created using sensor inputs and learner predictions.
+The program uses and returns a data structure known as the datanode.
+They are an instance of the conceptual graph and are created using sensor inputs and learner predictions.

 ### Inference